Museum of the Rhodopean Karst – Chepelare

 The spelaeology museum possesses a rich collection of various types of rock and cave formations.

 The animals which have inhabited the caves are presented in the paleontology exposition.
 Many bones of cave bear are found in the Rhodopean caves.
 The visitors of the Paleontology Museum can see an entirely restored skeleton of a cave bear.
-The bear was a massive mammal which could reach up to 4.5 meters when standing on its back feet.
-The animal had vanished after the last Glacial Period on Earth.
+The bear was a massive mammal that could reach up to 4.5 meters when standing on its back feet.
+The animal had vanished after the Last Glacial Period on Earth.
 Another peculiar detail which the visitors will learn is that the caves in the region were also inhabited by cave leopards in the past.
-In the museum you can see a part of the lower jaw of a leopard, which is the oldest bone of such an animal, found in entire Europe.
+In the museum, you can see a part of the lower jaw of a leopard, which is the oldest bone of such an animal, found in entire Europe.
 In the museum there are also remains of rhinoceros, which thousands of years ago had inhabited the territory of contemporary Bulgaria.

 The last collection in the museum is dedicated to the people who had inhabited the caves thousands of years ago.
 Most of the oldest exponents in the museum are from the Yagodinska cave and are 6000 years old.

 Information materials and postcards can be bought in the museum.